Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Production Order.md

 	- **Adjusting Quantities:** If you change the quantity of an item (e.g., from 20.16 to 30 ounces), clicking the **Reverse** button will prompt you to confirm the update.
 After confirmation, the system will adjust the BOM to reflect the specified quantity.

-	- **Restoring Deleted Items:** If you accidentally delete an item, the **Reverse** button will restore it with the correct quantity once you confirm the action.
+	- **Restore Deleted Items:** - If you accidentally delete an item, clicking the **Reverse** button will restore it with the correct quantity after you confirm the action.

 	- **Handling Changes:** The **Reverse** button will revert modified quantities to their previous values.
 Newly added items will not be affected or removed.